Self-Similar One-Dimensional Quasilattices

-Section 3 is about the following simple observation.
-In Section 2, we began by choosing a line $\vec{\;\!q}(t)$, a lattice $\Lambda$, and an integral basis $\{\vec{m}_{1},\vec{m}_{2}\}$ for $\Lambda$; and we obtained a corresponding 1D quasilattice $x_{n}$.
-But the choice of integral basis $\{\vec{m}_{1},\vec{m}_{2}\}$ for $\Lambda$ was not unique, and if we had instead chosen a different integral basis $\{\vec{m}_{1}',\vec{m}_{2}'\}$ and otherwise followed the same construction, we would have obtained a different quasilattice $x_{n}'$.
-We will say that two such quasilattices are "lattice equivalent": $x_{n}$ and $x_{n}'$ might look quite dissimilar from one another, in terms of their tile sizes and orderings, but (as we explain in Section 3) they are secretly equivalent to one another in the sense that each one may be obtained from the other by a local "substitution/gluing" rule -- in particular, one may be obtained as a local {\it decoration} of the other in the sense that the first can be obtained by subdividing each type interval of the second into a specific sequence of smaller intervals, with this substitution/decoration rule precisely corresponding to the invertible integer $2\times2$ matrix $\tau$ which relates the old basis $\{\vec{m}_{1},\vec{m}_{2}\}$ to the new basis $\{\vec{m}_{1}',\vec{m}_{2}'\}$.
-In this way, the set of quadratic 1D quasilattices is partitioned into ``lattice equivalence classes'' with a simple geometric interpretation: the members of a given class correspond to the same line $\vec{\;\!q}(t)$ and the same lattice $\Lambda$, but different choices for the basis $\{\vec{m}_{1},\vec{m}_{2}\}$.
+Section III concerns the following simple observation.
+In Section II, we began by choosing a line $\vec{\;\!q}(t)$, a lattice $\Lambda$, and an integral basis $\{\vec{m}_{1},\vec{m}_{2}\}$ for $\Lambda$; and we obtained a corresponding 1D quasilattice $x_{n}$.
+If we had instead chosen a different integral basis $\{\vec{m}_{1}',\vec{m}_{2}'\}$, we would have obtained a different quasilattice $x_{n}'$.
+We will describe two such quasilattices as ``lattice equivalent."
+The quasilattices $x_{n}$ and $x_{n}'$ might look quite dissimilar from one another in terms of their tile sizes and orderings, but (as we explain in Section III) each may be obtained from the other by a local ``substitution/gluing" rule that uses the integer matrix $\tau$ to relate the old basis $\{\vec{m}_{1},\vec{m}_{2}\}$ to the new basis $\{\vec{m}_{1}',\vec{m}_{2}'\}$.
+In this way, the set of quadratic 1D quasilattices is partitioned into ``lattice equivalence classes'' with a simple geometric interpretation.
+Namely, the members of a given class correspond to the same line $\vec{\;\!q}(t)$ and the same lattice $\Lambda$, but different choices for the basis $\{\vec{m}_{1},\vec{m}_{2}\}$.